 CLICK HERE to learn your polling site for your address.

-You must bring a Louisiana Driver’s License, Louisiana Special ID or other official picture ID when you vote early in person.
+When you vote early in person you must bring a Louisiana Driver’s License, Louisiana Special ID, or other official picture ID that has your name and signature.
 If you do not have a picture ID, be prepared to bring other proof of residency such as a utility bill, and be prepared to fill out an affidavit.

 Absentee ballots may only be obtained from the Parish Registrar of Voters Office.
 You may request a ballot by mail or by fax.
 Absentee ballots must be received by the Registrar of Voters by the close of business the day prior to the scheduled election.